-The Salvesen Mindoom Research Centre was created in 2015, following a donation from Alastair Salvesen CBE.
+The Salvesen Mindroom Research Centre was created in 2015, following a donation from AEH Salvesen Trust.
 The gift was given to develop a programme of combined research and practice work that would benefit children and young people with learning difficulties and their families.

 - Describe and understand learning difficulties in detail